albi3ro/Lattices/README.md

 <li>l , length in number of unit cells
 <li>dim, dimension of lattice
 <li>a, array containing the basis vectors by which positions are generated
-<li>unitA. array of positions inside a single unit
+<li>unit. array of positions inside a single unit
 <li> N , number of total sites
 <li> X, array of positions
 <li> nnei, number of nearest neighbors